hov1417/picotcpls/README.md

 `tcpls->enable_multipath=1`

-Sending over the different streams would make the TCPLS aggregates the bandwith of the different TCP connection, assuming the internal reordering buffer does not reach its size limit (currently unspecified).
+Sending over the different streams would make the TCPLS aggregates the bandwith of the different TCP connection, assuming the internal reordering buffer does not reach its size limit (currently unspecified;
+i.e., can potentially eat all your memory if a connection is much slower than the other).

 If `tcpls->enable_multipath=0` is configured on both peer, the you must take care of sending a application-level object within the same stream,